 8. Romanian Painted Eggs

-The Easter tradition of dyeing eggs has become an art form.
+The tradition of dyeing eggs has become an art form in Romania.
 Eggs are ornated with motifs and colors specific to the ethnographic areas, villages or minority groups.
 Painted eggs make a great souvenir and gifts for loved ones elsewhere in the world.
 Extra care when packing up is needed, for they are very fragile.
 Avoid wooden and plastic eggs.

 9. Traditional Ceramics

 Romania is famous for producing quality ceramics at good prices.
 However, there are Chinese imports in the market, so here are a few places where you will find original ceramics.